-- The Privacy Officer will work with the LCCMH Legal Counsel and appropriate leadership to decide the best approach for notification and to determine what may be required by law. - 2.
+- The Privacy Officer works with the LCCMH Legal Counsel and appropriate leadership to decide the best approach for notification and to determine what may be required by law. - 2.
 The appropriate agencies of the government must be notified as required by law. - a.
 Information regarding breaches involving five-hundred (500) or more individuals, regardless of location, must be submitted to the Department of Health and Human Services at the same time notices to individuals are issued. - b.
-If a breach involves fewer than five-hundred (500) individuals, LCCMH will be required to keep track of all breaches and to notify the U.S. Department of Health and Human Services within sixty (60) days after the end of the calendar year using LCCMH HIPAA Privacy Breach Report Log Form #F381.
+If a breach involves fewer than five-hundred (500) individuals, LCCMH is required to keep track of all breaches and to notify the U.S. Department of Health and Human Services within sixty (60) days after the end of the calendar year using LCCMH HIPAA Privacy Breach Report Log Form #F381.

 CHAPTER CHAPTER SECTION SUBJECT

 Information Management 07 001 35

-SECTION DESCRIPTION
+DESCRIPTIO DESCRIPTION

-Information Systems HIPAA Breach Notification
+Information Systems HIPAA Breach HIPAA Breach Notification

-- 3. If required by law, notification to individuals affected by the breach will occur as soon as possible following the breach. - Affected individuals must be notified without reasonable delay, unless instructed otherwise by law enforcement or other applicable state or local laws. - b.
-Notices must be in plain language and include basic information, including: - What happened - 2.
-Types of protected health information involved - 3.
-Steps individuals should take - 4.
-Steps covered entity is taking - 5.
+- 3. If required by law, notification to individuals affected by the breach occurs as soon as possible following the breach. - Affected individuals must be notified without reasonable delay, unless instructed otherwise by law enforcement or other applicable state or local laws. - b.
+Notices must be in plain language and include basic information, including: - i.
+What happened - ii.
+Types of protected health information involved - iii.
+Steps individuals must take - iv.
+Steps covered entity is taking - v.
 Contact information - c.
-Notices should be sent by first-class mail or if individual agrees electronic mail.
+Notices are sent by first-class mail or if individual agrees electronic mail.
 If insufficient or out-of-date contact information is available, then a substitute notice is required as specified below. - 4.
-If law enforcement authorities have been contacted, those authorities will assist in determining whether notification may be delayed in order not to impede a criminal investigation. - 5.
-Indirect notification such as website information, posted notices, and media will generally occur only where direct notification could cause further harm, or contact information is lacking. - a.
-If a breach affects five-hundred (500) or more individuals, or contact information is insufficient, the LCCMH Privacy Officer in the absence of the Chief Executive Officer will notify a prominent media outlet who is appropriate for the size of the location with affected individuals, and notice will be provided in the form of a press release.
+If law enforcement authorities have been contacted, those authorities assist in determining whether notification may be delayed in order not to impede a criminal investigation. - 5.
+Indirect notification such as website information, posted notices, and media generally occurs only where direct notification could cause further harm, or the contact information is lacking. - a.
+If a breach affects five-hundred (500) or more individuals, or the contact information is insufficient, the LCCMH Privacy Officer in the absence of the Chief Executive Officer notifies a prominent media outlet that is appropriate for the size of the location with affected individuals, and notice is provided in the form of a press release.

 CHAPTER CHAPTER SECTION SUBJECT

 Information Management 07 001 35

-SECTION DESCRIPTIO N
+DESCRIPTIO DESCRIPTION

-Information Systems HIPAA Breach n Notification
+Information Systems HIPAA Breach HIPAA Breach Notification